-NOTE: Convert International Organization for Standardization (ISO) audiometric test results to ANSI by:

-Subtracting 14 dB from ISO for 500 Hz.

-Subtracting 10 dB from ISO for 1,000 Hz.

-Subtracting 8.5 dB from ISO for 2,000 Hz.

-NOTE: Trained assistive personnel may perform hearing tests and record results.
-However, the Medical Examiner must sign the Medical Examination Report form.
-By signing the Medical Examination Report form, you are taking responsibility for and attesting to the validity of all documented test results.

 Hearing — Hearing Test Example

 In the example above, the examiner has documented the test results for both hearing tests.
 The forced whisper test was administered first, and hearing measured by the test failed to meet the minimum five feet requirement in both ears.
 Therefore, the medical examiner also administered an audiometric test, resulting in: